Optimal Cox Regression Subsampling Procedure with Rare Events: Introduction

+Due to the different nature of the estimating equations, and the different treatment of failure and censored observations, previous results derived under other models cannot be directly applied to the Cox model.
+While this work is inspired by the ideas in \cite{wang2018optimal} for logistic regression and \cite{wang2020optimal} for quantile regression, the optimal probabilities for Cox regression under rare events must be derived and justified from scratch, and the asymptotic properties are also to be developed separately.
+The contribution of this work is threefold:

-This work presents a novel subsampling approach addressing the above mentioned computational challenge for time-to-event data with rare events.
+$\bullet$ This work presents a novel subsampling approach addressing the above mentioned computational challenge for time-to-event data with rare events.
 Our method is shown to be both highly efficient and computationally fast, by means of both simulations and theoretical rigor.
-We prove the consistency and asymptotic normality of the estimated regression coefficients and the estimated cumulative hazard function.
-Our method naturally accommodates delayed entry (left truncation), stratified analysis, time-dependent covariates and time-dependent coefficients, as discussed in Section 2.6.
+We prove the consistency and asymptotic normality of the estimated regression coefficients and the estimated cumulative hazard function of the Cox model.

+$\bullet$ Our method and asymptotic theory naturally accommodate delayed entry (left truncation), stratified analysis, time-dependent covariates and time-dependent coefficients, as discussed in Section 3.

-One of the elegant computational devices in the {\tt coxph} function, is the transformation of a dataset into time-dependent form, thus enabling easy accommodation of time-dependent covariates or time-dependent coefficients.
-Each observation is broken into several pseudo-observations, as elaborated in \cite{therneau2017using} and in Section 2.6.2.
+$\bullet$ One of the elegant computational devices in the {\tt coxph} function, is the transformation of a dataset into time-dependent form, thus enabling easy accommodation of time-dependent covariates or time-dependent coefficients.
+Each observation is broken into several pseudo-observations, as elaborated in \cite{therneau2017using} and in Section 3.2.
 One of our novel findings is that consistent and efficient estimators can be achieved by means of sampling from the pseudo-observations, and not necessarily from the original observations.
-The implication is that it is efficient to use only informative parts of the observation's observed follow-up trajectory.
+The implication is that it is efficient to use only informative parts of the individual's observed follow-up trajectory.